charlieconneely/regex_nfa/overview.md

 To become more familiar with regular expressions click [here](https://www.regular-expressions.info/quickstart.html)

+Let's consider for a moment that you are walking through a building that has signs at each new corridor that read - if you are so and so, you may/may not go this way *or* you should use this corridor instead.
+Eventually, if you suit all the conditions on the signs, you'll reach the end.
+In this analogy, you are the operand (letter/number) and this connection of corridors and signs is the NFA.
+The conditions and the layout of the corridors will be designed to represent the regular expression.

 ***
 To simulate an NFA in my application, I needed to create two object classes: One for **States** and the other for **Fragments**.
 - Each **Fragment** has a start and end state (as with all NFAs).